JaidenAGrimminck/bot/readme.md

 ## About

-This project is supposed to be sort of a capstone projcet for my senior year of high school... but on a personal level (rather than for school).
+This project is supposed to be sort of a capstone project for my senior year of high school... but on a personal level (rather than for school).
 It's a fun project that I'm having a great time exploring all sorts of areas from robotics to neural networks.

 ## Prerequisites